peacock0803sz/marp-slides/src/pycon-2021/euro.md

 <!-- My motivation for talking is to get the word out in a coherent way. -->
 <!-- It's been five years (Python 3.5, at 2015) since typing appeared -->

-# Why I talk about typing?
+# Why do I talk about typing?

 - It's been five years since typing appeared
     - In Python 3.5, at 2015